cypress-io/cypress-documentation/source/guides/guides/launching-browsers.md

 ## Unsupported Browsers

-Many browsers such as Safari, and Internet Explorer are not currently supported.
+Many browsers such as Safari and Internet Explorer are not currently supported.
 Support for more browsers is on our roadmap.
-You can read an exhaustive explanation about our future cross browser testing strategy {% issue 310 'here' %}.
+You can read an explanation about our future cross browser roadmap {% issue 310 'here' %}.

 # Browser Environment